matvign/batchrenamer/docs/documentation.md

 sequence:   apply a sequence to the file
 extension:  change extension of file (empty extensions are allowed)
 regex:      use regex to replace. a single argument removes that instance
+dry-run:    run without renaming any files
-quiet:      see section 1.5
+quiet:      skip output, but show confirmations (see section 1.5)
-verbose:    see section 1.5
+verbose:    show detailed output (see section 1.5)
 version:    show version
 ```
 note: arguments that require special characters should be encased in quotes